mr-mckenzie/AeroSure/README.md

 ## Overview

 The app allows a user to enter the location, date and time of their departure and arrival.
-The user is then given with the forecast at, and a few hours after, their scheduled departure and arrival.
+The user is then given the forecast at, and a few hours after, their scheduled departure and arrival.
 The forecast gives the weather conditions in each hourly window and a simple prediction for any delay/cancellation.

 The app is available online (without the back-end functionality to save previous flight searches) at https://mr-mckenzie.github.io/Aerosure.